15-day trial

 • Sudden pain in muscles or tendons when making a specific movement

-• Sensation of pricks or tingling in the affected area
+• Sensation of pins and needles or tingling in the affected area

 • Unexpected muscle spasms